ND-Data

 In rare circumstances, you need to create a copy of your data (I think there is only one case where this is true: when you need to process the same data in parallel in two different ways to generate two results, and then perform math that uses both results).
 For these cases, you can use an easy shortcut for the copy method: C (as in data.C).

 Note that, if all else fails, you can always use numpy directly: The `data` attribute of an nddata object is just a standard numpy array.
 For example, if you have an nddata object called mydata, then mydata.data is just a standard numpy array.
-For beginning users, this can be a very helpful fall back.
 But, note that – in most cases – it should be more beneficial if you don’t directly access the data attribute.

 Below, we outline how you can use dimension labels to make code more legible and make many common tasks easier.
 Then, we note how slicing operations are different (and easier) for nddata than for standard numpy arrays.
 Finally, we outline several classes of methods by sub-topic.